supervisely-ecosystem/demo-volumes-annotated/README.md

 Demo project with dicom / nrrd volumes with labels
 ## Overview

-`demo_volumes` is an example project with 3 labeled volumes.
+`demo_volumes_annotated` is an example project with 3 labeled volumes.
 Volumes for this project were acquired via [3D Slicer](https://www.slicer.org/) application.